cecile-macaire/cecile-macaire.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Pre-doctoral Fellow at Yale University.
+I am a Pre-doctoral Fellow at Yale University, [Tobin Center](https://tobin.yale.edu/).
+I hold a Engineering Master’s Degree in Economics and Statistics from [ENSAE - Institut Polytechnique de Paris](https://www.ensae.fr/en/education/ingenieur-ensae-program).
 My fields of interest are public, labor economics, and economics of crime.

+You can reach me at cecile.macaire@yale.edu.